-The available database was five published papers involving randomised, double-blind, placebo-controlled trials (RCTs) and one published open label trial (see Table A1 at the end of this report for study details).
-Two of the studies included SDA-enriched soybean oil from genetically modified soybeans (Harris et al., 2008; Lemke et al., 2010) and one of these explicitly stated that it was derived from MON87769 soybeans (Lemke et al., 2010).
+Thus, the available evidence comprised five published papers involving randomised, doubleblind, placebo-controlled trials (RCTs) and one published open label trial (see Table A1 at the end of this report for study details).
+Two of the studies included SDA-enriched soybean oil from genetically modified soybeans (Harris et al., 2008; Lemke et al., 2010) and one of these explicitly stated that the oil was derived from MON87769 soybeans (Lemke et al., 2010).